fwdslsh/crosstrain/docs/FEATURES.md

    - Generate custom agents from Output Styles
    - Document the limitations

-6. **Plugin Structure Support**
-   - Consider adding plugin.json parsing
-   - Generate OpenCode plugin templates
-   - Only if there's strong user demand

 ---

 ## Conclusion

-The crosstrain plugin successfully provides **100% coverage of the four core Claude Code extension points**: Skills, Agents, Commands, and Hooks.
+The crosstrain plugin successfully provides **100% coverage of the six core Claude Code extension points**: Skills, Agents, Commands, Hooks, MCP Servers, and Marketplaces/Plugin Installation.
 These represent the primary ways developers extend Claude Code in practice.

-The three unsupported features (Output Styles, Plugin Structure, MCP Bundling) are either:
-- Not applicable to the conversion use case (Plugin Structure)
-- Better handled manually (MCP Bundling)
-- Require OpenCode upstream changes (Output Styles)
+The one unsupported feature (Output Styles) requires OpenCode upstream changes for full support, but workarounds exist using custom agents and instruction files.

-**For most users migrating from Claude Code to OpenCode, this plugin provides complete feature parity.**
+**For users migrating from Claude Code to OpenCode, this plugin provides complete feature parity for all critical functionality.**

 ---